ambitus/linux-containers/examples/express-gateway/README.md

 local               exgvol
 ```

 Ok that was easy.
-The docker run parameters needed to be tweaked slightly to specify the volume instead of the file system location, and make the area read/write:
+The 'docker run' parameters to start express-gateway need to be tweaked slightly to specify the volume to mount ('-v exgvol:/var/lib/eg') rather than the file system location, and to make the mounted volume read/write ('rw'):

 ```
 >docker run -d --name express-gateway -v exgvol:/var/lib/eg:rw -p 8080:8080 -p 9876:9876 express-gateway
 ```

-Start busy box with mounted volume
+## Iterative testing, debugging and editing the express gateway configuration

-At this point I was able to start the express-gateway, review the logs using the docker logs command, and start the configuration process by editing the express-gateway configuration file, /var/lib/eg/gateway.config.yml.
+At this point it should be possible to start express-gateway under ZCX, review the logs using the 'docker logs' command, and start the configuration process by editing the express-gateway configuration file, '/var/lib/eg/gateway.config.yml'.

 ```
 >docker logs 63167e4397d1